 “They call it ‘top-of-mind awareness.’
 You’re starting to get that online reputation of ‘Hey, I’ve seen that company before, now I need them.’
 Now, they’re going to think of you,” Mello says.

-Why does a website need to upload fast?
-Most visitors (40 percent) will leave and go to another site if yours doesn’t load in under three seconds.
+Site speed should be a high priority.
+Why does a website need to load quickly?
+Because 57% of people will leave your site and go to another one if yours doesn’t load in under three seconds.

-OK, your website loads quickly—but what do users see?
 Most visitors form an immediate opinion of a website.
-The site needs to be easy to navigate, contact information should be readily available, and above all, it should be attractive and eye-pleasing.
+The site needs to be easy to navigate, contact information should be readily available, and above all, it should be attractive to potential customers.